-All IPPE and APPE preceptors will be required to complete a minimum of 2 hours of preceptor development every 2 years.
-All new WVU SOP preceptors will complete Biennial Preceptor CE.
+All IPPE and APPE preceptors must complete at least 2 hours of preceptor development every 2 years.
+All new WVU SOP preceptors will complete either IPPE or APPE WVU preceptor orientation, as applicable to the setting and rotation type.
 Continuing education programs specific for preceptor development offered through the WVU SOP OEL, CEImpact, regional or national pharmacy association meetings, or other schools of pharmacy may serve as preceptor development for WVU SOP.
 The OEL will maintain a record of completed development programs and may request copies of CE completion certificates for preceptor development programs.